treefrogframework/treefrog-framework/docs/user-guide/en/generator/index.md

 ## Generator

-Here, we'll take a look at the generator command, tspawn.
+In this chapter we'll take a look at the generator command with the short name: *tspawn*.

-## Generate Skeleton
+## Generate a Skeleton

 First, we must create a skeleton of the application before we can do anything else.
-We'll use the name blogapp again for our creation.
-Enter the following command from the command line.
-(In Windows, run from the TreeFrog Command Prompt).
+We'll use the name *blogapp* again for our creation.
+Enter the following command from the command line (in Windows, run it from the TreeFrog Command Prompt):

 ```
  $ tspawn new blogapp
 ```

-When you run this command, the directory tree including the application root directory at the top, the configuration file (ini), and the project files (pro) are generated.
-The directory is just one of the names you have seen before.
+When you run this command, the directory tree will then include the application root directory at the top.
+The configuration file (*ini*) and the project files (*pro*) will be generated, too.
+The directory is just one of the names you have already seen before.<br>
 The following items will be generated as a directory.

 * controllers